andrewdwall/python_text_based_adventure_game/README.md

 ```

 2. Use text commands to interact with the game:
-- move <direction> - Move to another room
+- `move <direction>` - Move to another room
-- search - Search the room for items
+- `search` - Search the room for items
-- pickup <item> - Pick up an item in the room
+- `pickup <item name>` - Pick up an item in the room
-- inventory - View items in inventory
+- `inventory` - View items in inventory
-- inspect - Inspect NPC in the current room to receive a description of them
+- `inspect` - Inspect NPC in the current room to receive a description of them
-- speak - Speak with the NPC in the current room
+- `speak` - Speak with the NPC in the current room
-- trade - Trade with the NPC in the current room
+- `trade` - Trade with the NPC in the current room
-- attack <enemy> - Engage in combat with enemy in current room ***Requires addition and test***
+- `attack <enemy name>` - Engage in combat with an enemy in the current room
-- quit - Exit the game
+- `quit` - Exit the game

 ## 🛠️ Features
 - 🗺️ **Exploration** Navigate through different rooms with unique descriptions.
 - 🧙‍♂️ **NPC Interactions** Engage with friendly and hostile NPCs.
 - 🎒 **Inventory System** Collect and trade items.
-- 🗡️ **Combat Mechanics** Battle enemies and gain rewards. ***To be implemented***
+- 🗡️ **Combat Mechanics** Battle enemies and gain rewards.

 ## 📂 File Structure
 ```